 Magnet wire in vintage pickups often had plain enamel or formvar insulation.
-Plain enamel wire is easy to identify by its dark purple/brown color.
+Plain enamel wire is easy to identify by its brown color.
 Different insulation types can result in a different total wire thickness (The thickness of the bare wire plus the insulation), and this, in turn, can lead to very small differences in the spacing between the copper coil wires.
 With a whole bunch of winds, this small difference in spacing can add up to a measurable difference in a pickup's capacitance as well as the total amount of wire on a pickup's coil.

 Unfortunately, there is likely no practical difference in the actual tone of a guitar pickup once it's in the tone circuit of a guitar.
 Other components, especially the guitar output wire, vary in capacitance on orders of magnitude greater than any change in tone caused by the slight difference in coil wire spacing within a pickup.